brlouk/AngularJS-1.x-step-by-step/README.md

 *  @ : bind a local scope property to the value of DOM attribute.
 *  = : bidirectional binding between a local and parent scope property
 *  < : one-way (one-directional) binding between a local and parent scope property (parent -> local )
+*  & :  provides a way to execute an expression in the context of the parent scope.

 Getting started